BanjoGoliath/WhatChristmasEveIsItToday/README.md

 For example, the 23rd of December would be Christmas Eve Eve, the 22nd Christmas Eve Eve Eve, and so forth.

-Days between December 25th - 31st are marked as "Christmas Morrow".
+Days between December 25th through to December 31st are marked as "Christmas Morrow".

-# NOTE
+# Note
-I don't like JavaScript so I don't care if this code sucks
+~~I don't like JavaScript (or web dev in general) so I don't care if this code sucks~~ ok maybe raw HTML+JS+CSS isn't too bad